SG-17/SuperCRTControl/README.md

 Type in `shell:startup`

 Add a shortcut to `server.bat` in `c:\SuperCRTControl` here to run the program at every startup.

+If you want to use port 80 you'll need to run as an Administrator.
 </details>

 ***